ConvertKit/convertkit-vue/README.md

   <p>Easily plug convertkit forms to your Vue websites.</p>
 </div>

-**NOTE: THIS IS STILL UNDER DEVELOPMENT AND INSTRUCTIONS BELOW MAY NOT WoRK AS EXPECTED**
+**NOTE: THIS IS STILL UNDER DEVELOPMENT AND INSTRUCTIONS BELOW MAY NOT WORK AS EXPECTED**

 ## Setup